What is the NCLT Foundation Award?

 The NCLT Foundation Award is a flexible award that provides challenge, rigour and commitment through participation with New College Bradford.
 It exemplifies the New Collaborative Learning Trusts core value of Social Mobility and the 5 C’s: Candour, Challenge, Collaboration, Commitment and Care.
 Furthermore it develops employability skills or soft skills such as communication and teamwork, resulting in participants growing in confidence and resilience.

 The primary objective of the NCLT Foundation Award is to collaborate with secondary education providers across Bradford, utilising NCB facilities and intellectual capital, to promote aspirant attitudes, enrichment opportunities and enhanced levels of cultural capital across Year 9 and Year 10 cohorts.
-The framework of the NCLT Foundation Award will reflect the NCLT Award currently offered to NCLT students in collaboration with the University of Hull.
 Year 9 and 10 students engaging with the programme will be afforded the opportunity to evidence excellence in the following areas: Personal Development; Community Service; Academic/Vocational Study and Independent Learning.

 |NCLT Foundation Award Area||Example Activity|